 Nothing would define the 21st century better than instant gratification.

-Think of anything you want to buy—clothes, food, or even animals—and there’s no doubt you could get it with just a few clicks.
+Think of anything you want to buy—clothes, food, or even animals—and there’s no doubt you can get it with just a few clicks.

-Eventually, you may feel like there’s something missing from your life.
+Eventually, you may feel like something is missing from your life.
 Free time?
 A connection to nature?
 A sense of purpose?
-Whatever it is, homesteading may just be the solution you’re looking for.
+Whatever it is, homestead living may just be the solution you’re looking for.

-In this article, we’ll tell you what homesteading is, why you should become a homesteader, and how you can start a homestead.
+In this article, we’ll tell you what homesteading is, why you should become a homesteader, and how to start a homestead.
 Here are the things you need to know:

 What Is Homesteading?

 The term homesteading isn’t something new to many preppers and maybe some average joes.
 Chances are, these folks have already sworn commitment to a life of self-sufficiency.

 We say commitment because, to the experts, homesteading involves A LOT of work, and if your mind and heart aren’t 100% into it, then you shouldn’t even dream about starting a homestead.

 Long story short, homesteading isn’t for everyone.
 But if you’re serious about it and thinking of switching to a more sustainable lifestyle, this way of life could just be for you.